thim81/openapi-format/readme.md

 By specifying the desired filter values for the available filter types, the openapi-format CLI will strip out any matching item from the OpenAPI document.
 You can combine multiple types to filter out a range of OpenAPI items.

-For more complex use-cases, we can advise the excellent https://github.com/Mermade/openapi-filter package, which has extended options for filtering OpenAPI documents.

 | Type                   | Description                                 | Type    | Examples                                  |
 |------------------------|---------------------------------------------|---------|-------------------------------------------|
 | methods                | OpenAPI methods.                            | array   | ['get','post','put']                      |